NI-DS/scratch_detection_assignment/README.md

 - `IsScratchDie`: A binary column indicating whether the die belongs to a scratch or not.

 Your goal is to use the training data to build a model that can predict, given a certain wafer map, the dies on the map that are parts of a scratch (whether they are bad, 'Scratch' or good, 'Ink').

+*The purpose of the assignment is mainly to analyze the problem correctly using appropriate algorithms and not necessarily to get the highest metric score on the test-set. even a low score may be considered a success*

 Business goals: